Understanding minerals exploration

 Nearly everything we use each day began life as a mineral.
 Your car, PC, mobile phone and power supply are all made with materials derived from minerals.

 Exploration is an important step in finding minerals so they can be potentially mined.
-Our demand for minerals is increasing, for example we need more copper to build renewable energy assets such as wind turbines.
+Our demand for minerals is increasing, for example, we need more copper to build renewable energy assets such as wind turbines.
 This demand is helping drive an increase in exploration across the state.

-Victoria's minerals exploration industry has been part of our economy strong for nearly 200 years.
+Victoria's minerals exploration industry has been part of our economy for nearly 200 years.
 It continues to boost local towns through expenditure at supply stores, motels, servos and many more businesses.

 Did you know?